urbit/roadmap.urbit.org/content/current.md

 TODO summary of current projects

-## Improve Vere Build System

-The build system for Vere has been the source of many headaches for years.
-Experiments are being conducted to extract Vere from the monorepo into its own git repository and replace the current Nix build setup with a new one based on the Bazel build system.
-If successful, these experiments could greatly reduce the amount of friction involved in Vere development, CI testing, and deployment, increasing the rate of development and releases.

 ## Ames Bug Fixing

 Multiple bugs were introduced by a major release in mid-2022, called the "gall